• There are no suggestions because the search field is empty.

 Written by Tasha Reece, M.S.

 LaTasha Reece, M.S., is the Research Associate for the Traumatic Stress Institute of Klingberg Family Centers.
-She assists the Senior Research Coordinator with the aspects of the ARTIC scale product line including assisting client agencies, data collection and management and supporting her TSI team members.
+In her role, she supports the ARTIC scale product line including assisting client agencies, data collection and management, and supporting her TSI team members.
 LaTasha is a trauma-focused physiologist and quantitative researcher with a background in molecular biology and biotechnology.
 She is committed to improving the lives of women and children of color via physiological assessment of stressors in the individual and addressing systemic racism in healthcare institutions.